unfoldingWord-box3/Simplify/README.md

 # Simplify
-Use Chatgpt to simplify training text for less capable readers.
+Use Chatgpt to simplify training content for less capable readers.
 - Since documents can be long, this app breaks them up into small chunks to process one at a time.
 - The app presents some configurable parameters to tweek chatgpt
 - There is a prompt window to instruct chatgpt what to do with your text.
 You can cut and paste between Previous prompts and current prompt.